 For some individuals, discussing birth plans and potential risks of birth can be distressing.
 If you feel upset at any time during the interview, we can pause or stop altogether, depending on your preference.
-If taking part raises issues or concerns, you may wish to contact your midwife, GP, health visitor or your local patient advice and liaison service at the NHS hospital where you receive/received care.
-By taking part, you will be helping with the development of decision support material and guidance to improve care for others, which may include your own care in any future pregnancies.
+If taking part raises issues or concerns, you may wish to contact your partner's midwife, your own GP, your child's health visitor or your local patient advice and liaison service at the NHS hospital where your partner receives/received care.
+By taking part, you will be helping with the development of decision support material and guidance to improve care for others, which may include your partner's care in any future pregnancies.